Dandan489/2025-DRL-Final-Transformer/README.md

-# Transformers as Policies for Variable Action Environments
-This is the repository associated with the research paper "Transformers as Policies for Variable Action Environments" ([paper](https://arxiv.org/abs/2301.03679), [presentation](https://docs.google.com/presentation/d/1I3T6ury_nIIas1JX1hEWI_qm8Tnf0lmRx0Sukh1phVs/edit?usp=sharing)) presented at the 18th AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment ([AIIDE-22](https://sites.google.com/view/aiide-2022/?pli=1)) - Strategy games.
+# Lightweight RL Agent in Full Length Real-Time Strategy Game
+This is the repository associated with the DRL Final Project "Lightweight RL Agent in Full Length Real-Time Strategy Game".
 It describes a scalable transformer architecture that is used to train an RL agent in the [Micro-RTS environment](https://github.com/Farama-Foundation/MicroRTS-Py), which has managed to outperform other RL agents in this variable action environment in terms of computational cost and episodic return.
-We provide installation and running instructions in the following sections.
+We provide installation and running instructions in the following sections \
+(Training and Evaluation sections is provided by the original repo).

 <p align="center">